 The Environmental Futures Research Institute research focus has four strategic priorities:

 - Australia's past and future

-These strategic priorities represent areas of critical mass within the Centre while also representing areas of future growth and critical environmental issues.
+These strategic priorities represent areas of critical mass within the Institute while also representing areas of future growth and critical environmental issues.